Daily Doga © All Rights Reserved - Terms of Use

 ~ Maureen Ross

 You can share your hopes, dreams, sorrows and stressful moments with your dog.
 You share what you may never with anyone else fearing judgment.
 Dogs listen and agree that “you are absolutely right to feel what you are feeling.”
 They tilt their head, aha, lightening the situation, making us laugh.
 When a contented dog enters, they naturally change the energy in the room.
-They shake you out of a emotional ungluing.
 What’s not to be grateful for?

 Balancing